Meet Ty & Lauren

 Appropriately, it was a Kawaga friend who introduced Ty and Lauren.
 And, Ty didn’t wait long before introducing Lauren to Kawaga, who immediately found her own connection with camp.
 Lauren, who teaches math at Highland Park High School in Illinois, brings a special passion to her role as camp mom and co-director.

-Ty and Lauren have three young children, Shay (8), Vaughn(6), and Dane (4).
+Ty and Lauren have three young children, Shay (8), Vaughn(6), and Dane (4), and a young puppy golden retriever named Indigo.
 All are important members of the Kawaga family.

 Ty and Lauren are involved in every aspect of camp, ensuring safe, meaningful, and fun-filled summers for every camper.
 Their enthusiasm, energy, and dedication are evident from the moment you meet them.
 They truly embody what it means to “Be Kawaga.”